pedrior/result-extensions/README.md

 # Result Extensions

-A extremely simple library providing a discriminated union type powered with fluent extensions for .NET.
+A extremely simple library that provides a discriminated union type enhanced with fluent extensions for .NET.

 ## Introduction